LTUC/amman-prep-d14/Class03/facilitator/README.md

 * HTML

-### Understand the principles of creating an effective web page.
+### Understand the principles of creating an effective web page:
   It is mean how to use semantic tags, the structure of page itself, styling, content that gives meaning, names of the id/classes and the importance of meta tags in the head
+- planning before writing code
+- to make it simple and easy to use
+- understand there are best practices to write HTML with(header main body )